-Drake’s Mansion’s Got One Of The Most Luxurious Grotto Pools In The World
+Drake’s Mansion Has One Of The Most Luxurious Grotto Pools In The World

 The master bathroom suite has a huge jacuzzi tub that could fit a dozen people and a fireplace and a television above the tub!

 Of course, the masterpiece of the home for Drake will always be the pool.
 With an 80-foot-long waterslide, waterfalls, colored lights, a hot tub, a man-made grotto, and a bridge, this pool is truly one of the most extravagant pools in the world.
 Next to the grotto pool is a cozy firepit area and comfy lounge chairs.

 The Hidden Hills mansion has an amazing view of the California hills with not a neighbor in sight.

 Since purchasing the home in 2012, Drake has definitely made some changes.
-There are now “very big statues of voluptuous women, on their knees, in bikinis” by the pool and there is a recording studio for the rapper to have a ‘work from home day.’
+There are now “very big statues of voluptuous women, on their knees, in bikinis” by the pool, and there is a recording studio for the rapper to have a “work from home day.”

-The mansion was briefly put on sale for $20 million back in January, according to LA Times.
+The mansion was briefly put on sale for $20 million back in January, according to the Los Angeles Times.
 The home appeared on the Multiple Listing Service.

 Drake’s $20M “YOLO estate” in Hidden Hills off market https://t.co/RyaXq6OJzc vía @trdsocal #Draje #realestate #celebrityrealestate